junhyung2/PIMmergesort/README.md

 ### Current Issues

-The current windowMerge implementation for UPMEM does not function correctly, while the CPU version using the same logic works as expected.
-This issue is likely caused by problems related to address allocation or limited WRAM cache capacity during MRAM-to-WRAM data transfers.
+The current windowMerge implementation for UPMEM does not function correctly with 4-byte input data type.
+You have to use 8-byte data type (`uint64_t`) for test.

 ### Goal